Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 ## Add Campaign Standard to your app

 {% hint style="warning" %}
-The Android version of this extension is coming in the future.
+The Android version of this extension is currently in progress.
 {% endhint %}

 {% tabs %}